 One of the strongest advantages of an international team is the language capabilities people bring.
 Native speakers or bilingual employees allow organizations to build the human connections Google Translate never could.
 They understand cultural nuances and colloquialisms and know the ins and outs of the market.

 However, these benefits also come with a corresponding challenge.
 Effective communication isn’t possible where top-down messages are sent in one language, which global employees don’t speak.
 Misunderstandings and misinterpretations of the message can have adverse effects.
-While employees may be building solid relationships with external customers, they can start feeling disconnected within the company.
+Employees can start feeling disconnected within the company.

 To build a good communication strategy for a global team, place essential messages on the company intranet, and choose a provider that supports multiple languages.
 Powell Intranet comes in 60 languages out of the box and provides on-the-spot content translation for users.
 Every employee gets the message in a language they understand.